Bob Jones Jr.: Art connoisseur

-Jones was an early connoisseur of European art; he bought his first Russian icon at age thirteen.
-He began collecting seriously after World War II on a shoe-string budget (about $30,000 a year) authorized by the University Board of Directors.
+Jones was an connoisseur of European art; he bought his first Russian icon at age thirteen.
+He began collecting seriously after World War II on a budget of about $30,000 a year, authorized by the University Board of Directors.
 Jones first concentrated on the Italian Baroque, a style then out of favor and relatively inexpensive in the years immediately following the war.
-Fifty years after the opening of the gallery, the BJU collection included more than 400 European paintings from the 14th to through the 19th centuries (mostly pre-19th century), period furniture, a notable collection of Russian icons, and a hodge-podge of Holy Land antiquities.
-The Bob Jones University Museum & Gallery, which will indefinitely reflect the personal taste of its creator, is especially strong in Baroque paintings and includes notable works by Rubens, Tintoretto, Veronese, Cranach, Gerard David, Murillo, Mattia Preti, Ribera, van Dyck, and Doré.
+Fifty years after the opening of the gallery, the BJU collection included more than 400 European paintings from the 14th to the 19th centuries (mostly pre-19th century), period furniture, a notable collection of Russian icons, and a hodge-podge of Holy Land antiquities.
+The Bob Jones University Museum & Gallery is strong in Baroque paintings and includes works by Rubens, Tintoretto, Veronese, Cranach, Gerard David, Murillo, Mattia Preti, Ribera, van Dyck and Doré.
 The museum is the largest collection of religious art in the Western Hemisphere and remained Jones' hobby for the remainder of his life.